Updated May 22, 2023

-The middleware has to pull every request and response to the web application and process the middleware’s processing over the request and response.
-On simple these middleware components are nothing more than a python class; these middleware elements are called as components; each of these components is responsible for performing some operation.
-These components are represented as the string’s in the python list variable MIDDLEWARE in the settings.py file.
-The middleware components can be declared in any of the paths in the application, Only thing to be ensured is whether that path is declared in the Middleware tuple in the settings.py file.
+The middleware has to pull every request and response to the web application and process the middleware’s processing over request and response.
+On a simple, these middleware components are nothing more than a Python class; these middleware elements are called components, and each of these components is responsible for performing some operation.
+The settings.py file represents these components as a Python list variable called MIDDLEWARE strings.
+You can declare the middleware components in any path within the application as long as you include the path in the Middleware tuple within the settings.py file.
 In this topic, we are going to learn about Django Middleware.

-A middleware can be activated by mentioning the middleware item in the MIDDLEWARE list in the settings.py file.
-The below-mentioned list holds the default list of middleware items that get generated when a Django project started.
-The order in which the middleware components are declared is very important.
+Include the middleware item in the MIDDLEWARE list within the settings.py file to activate a middleware.
+The list below holds the default middleware items generated when a Django project starts.
+The order of declaration for the middleware components has significance.

-The necessity and usage of the above-listed default middlewares in the Django framework are explained below,
+The following explains the necessity and usage of the default middleware listed above in the Django framework:

 |HTTP Strict Transport Security||Setting this allows the website to be accessible to the browser only on HTTPS instead of HTTP.|